petersgrandadventure/idea-machine/README.md

 You must have the Holochain 0.0.4-alpha command line tools installed.
 The instructions for that are found in the [quick start guide](https://developer.holochain.org/start.html#development-section).

-### Developing Source Code

-On day 1, when running the code, we only had to run one command, in one terminal, to get our Holochain app running.

-That's because the production ready Holochain "Conductor" ran the services for both the UI files, and the DNA Instances.

-In order to do development on the source code, we need to run two separate services in two separate terminals instead.

-One for the UI development, and one for the DNA Instance.
-In today's playground, we give an example of running a UI development server, and making the UI files talk to the Holochain Conductor service, running on a separate port.

 ### Holochain DNA